 On 1 November 1956, the state of Andhra merged with the Telangana, a region of Telugu language of the state of Hyderabad and took the name Andhra Pradesh.

 In 2014, following several movements to revoke the merger of Telangana and Andhra Pradesh, the state of Telangana is created, so far constituting the northwestern part of Andhra Pradesh.
-Hyderabad, on the territory of Telangana becomes the common capital of the two states and this until 2024, the necessary time for Andhra Pradesh to define a new capital.
+Hyderabad, on the territory of Telangana becomes the capital of the state.

 When in Hyderabad, do not miss to taste the speciality of the city: biryani rice.
 Biryani is a rice dish prepared with vegetables and/or meat and spices (cardamom, cinnamon, coriander, ginger ..) accompanied by sambar and yogurt.
 There are many variants of biryani.
 All kinds of vegetables and pulses can be added as well as dried fruits.

 It is said that in the days of the Nizam sovereigns, biryani rice declined under 50 different recipes.